 5. Circular Economy Program Manager

-Despite how popular it’s already proven to be, the whole concept of a circular economy is still relatively new.
-That’s why many major brands are now hiring circular economy program managers who have the knowledge needed to help them make the shift.
+Despite its popularity, the circular economy concept is still relatively new.
+That’s why many major brands are now hiring circular economy program managers with the knowledge needed to help them make the shift.

-It can be hard to pin down a circular economy manager’s precise job purpose because the position involves so many different components.
-One day you might help strengthen the brand’s environmental policy, while the next you might analyze data on waste streams, emissions, or industrial supply chains.
+It can be hard to pinpoint a circular economy manager’s precise job purpose because the position involves many different components.
+One day, you might help strengthen the brand’s environmental policy, while the next, you might analyze data on waste streams, emissions, or industrial supply chains.

-If you’re a great multi-tasker and love the idea of a job that’s constantly evolving, then this could be one of the best ways to put your sustainability policy experience to good use.
+If you’re a great multitasker and love the idea of a constantly evolving job, this could be one of the best ways to use your sustainability policy experience.

 See Related: Best ESG Jobs to Start a Career in Sustainability